Central Kurdish: 1960s–1980s

-Iran

 In the 1960s, schooling in Kurdish or teaching Kurdish was unthinkable, even in private.
 However, the University of Tehran began offering two courses in Kurdish even though one had to refrain from discussing Kurdish and had to call it a 'dialect'.
 The policy of the Pahlavi state in regard to Kurdish was like that of safety valve where rights were restricted when the state felt threatened.
-After the Iranian Revolution in 1979, the new Iranian constitution was ambiguous towards Kurdish but the new regime discouraged the use of Sorani both in private and in public.
-Limited media in Sorani was allowed in the subsequent years.
+After the Iranian Revolution in 1979, the new Iranian constitution was ambiguous towards Kurdish but the new regime discouraged the use of Central Kurdish both in private and in public.
+Limited media in Central Kurdish was allowed in the subsequent years.
 The policy of safety valve continued throughout the 1980s.